PDM2020/red-projects-week-1/README.md

 ##### Summary

-Aloha Apparel Co was a great way to get a taste of handcoding a website homepage.
-Using fontawesome for social media icons was enlightening.
+Aloha Apparel Co was a great way to get a taste of hand coding a website homepage in css3 and html5 mark up.
+I learned about adding multiple class selectors to a div.
+Using font awesome for social media icons was fun.
 Building the newsletter sign up form was also an excellent learning experience.